-When an independent auditor is conducting the validation audit, the independent audit organization must prepare an audit validation work plan with input from the sponsoring organization.
+When an independent auditor is conducting the validation audit, the independent audit organization must prepare an audit validation work plan with input from the sponsoring organization and/or the sponsoring organization's delegated entities, as applicable.
 Once the Independent Audit Validation Work Plan is complete, the sponsoring organization must submit it to CMS for review and approval.
 Usually a follow up call is required with the sponsoring organization, independent auditor, and CMS to answer questions about the work plan and to request modifications.
-It may take up to three weeks to complete this process and approve a final work plan.
+It may take approximately three weeks to complete this process and approve a final work plan.